ramboviking/apps-script-simplify-office-work/UI/hide-column.md

 # Hide-column
 Hide one (or many) column of Google Spreadsheet by apps script.
-Input parameter by prompt, range or object.
+Input parameter by prompt, range or variable.

-Custom-menu.gs
+`Custom-menu.gs`
 ```javascript
 function onOpen(){
   ui = SpreadsheetApp.getUi();